What is a Crown?

 A crown (also called a cap) is a man-made cover that protects the tooth.
 It may be used to restore and preserve decayed, broken or cracked teeth.
 Crowns can also improve your overall appearance.

-Your dentist may advise you to get a crown if you have:
+Your Dentist in Charlotte, NC may advise you to get a crown if you have:

 - A decayed tooth that needs to be restored to its normal shape and size